PhelRin/Coliseum/README.md

 ## Installation

-1. Download the release zip file.
+1. Download the setup.exe file.
-2. Extract the contents to a folder.
+2. Run the setup.exe.
-3. Open `coliseum.exe` to run the application.
+3. Coliseum should automatically open, if not then you'll find the shortcut on your desktop.

+You may also find the coliseum folder in your appdata